 \paragraph{Semi-Joint Training} For the classifier we use a ResNet18 architecture on CIFAR and a ResNet50 on R.ImgNet.
-Note that the architecture of our binary discriminator is over an order of magnitude smaller than the one in \cite{bitterwolf2020certifiably} (11MB instead of 135MB) and thus the the memory overhead for the binary discriminator is less than a third of that of the classifier.
+Note that the architecture of our binary discriminator is over an order of magnitude smaller than the one in \cite{bitterwolf2020certifiably} (11MB instead of 135MB) and thus the memory overhead for the binary discriminator is less than a third of that of the classifier.
 All schedules, hardware and hyperparameters are described in App.~\ref{App:ExpDetails}.
-As discussed in Section~\ref{Sec:Joint} when training the binary discriminator one implicitly assumes that in- and (worst-case) out-distribution samples are equally likely.
+As discussed in Section~\ref{Sec:Joint}, when training the binary discriminator one implicitly assumes that in- and (worst-case) out-distribution samples are equally likely.
 It seems very unlikely that one would be presented with such a large number of OOD samples in practice but as discussed in Section~\ref{Sec:Joint}, we can adjust the weight of the losses after training the discriminator (but before training the classifier) by shifting the bias $b_g^{(L_g)}$ in the output layer of the binary discriminator.
-We train several \method{} models for binary shifts in $\{0,1,2,3,4,5,6\}$ and then evaluate the AUC and guaranteed AUC (see \ref{sec:eval}) on a subset of the training out-distribution 80M Tiny Images (resp.
+We train several \method{} models for binary shifts in $\{0,1,2,3,4,5,6\}$ and then evaluate the AUC and guaranteed AUC (see \ref{sec:eval}) on a subset of the training out-distribution OpenImages (resp.
 NotR.ImgNet).
-As our goal is to have provable guarantees with minimal or no loss on the standard OOD detection task, we choose among all solutions which have better AUC than outlier exposure (OE) \cite{HenMazDie2019} the one with the highest guaranteed AUC on 80M Tiny Images (on CIFAR10/CIFAR100) resp.
+For all bias shifts we use the same fixed provably trained binary discriminator and only train the classifier part.
+As our goal is to have provable guarantees with minimal or no loss on the standard OOD detection task, among all solutions which have better AUC than outlier exposure (OE) \cite{HenMazDie2019} we choose the one with the highest guaranteed AUC on OpenImages (on CIFAR10/CIFAR100) resp.
 NotR.ImgNet (on R.ImgNet).
-If none of the solutions has better AUC than OE on the training out-distribution we take the one with the highest AUC (which never happens).
-We show the trade-off curves for the example of CIFAR10 in Figure~\ref{fig:AUC_vs_GAUC}.
-The corresponding figures for CIFAR100 and R.ImgNet can be found in App.~\ref{App:ExpDetails}.
+If none of the solutions has better AUC than OE on the training out-distribution we take the one with the highest AUC.
+We show the trade-off curves for the example in App.~\ref{App:ExpDetails}.